Swim, Sports & Play

 Sharks: This class is for those students who have successfully passed Flying Fish and are ready to increase their skill level by learning about swimming in open water, learn how to take your pulse and swim within that range.
 Work on crawl strokes with flip turns, breaststrokes w/pull out, trudgen crawl, swim an IM 200 yards, and learn how to use pace clocks.
 You will also learn more about lifeguarding skills and about ice safety and ice rescue.

-Our Winter I Session runs from January 5 - February 22 and our Winter II Session runs from March 2 - April 19.
+Our Fall I Session runs from September 7 - October 25 and our Fall II Session runs from November 2 - December 20.